 The value ‘00000’ in the UPID field signals that Space Packets or Encapsulation packets are contained within the TFDZ.

-The value ‘00010’ in the UPID field signals that COP-P directives are contained within the TFDZ.
+The value ‘00010’ in the UPID field signals that COP-P control commands (i.e. ‘Set V(R)’) are contained within the TFDZ.

+The value ‘00011’ in the UPID field signals that SDLS control commands are contained with the TFDZ.